thomass171/tcp-flightgear/README.md

 FG apparently does nothing when a tile is not found and will just have 'water'.
 Not sure how that is implemented.
 For now we just create a green plane as dummy tile when a tile is not found.

+## Flight Dynamics Model (FDM)
+The FDM is the base for simulating flying in FG (https://wiki.flightgear.org/Flight_Dynamics_Model).
+Roughly it calculates resulting properties like speed from base properties like thrust.
+So the chain is like

+throttle->rpm->speed

+Since we do not have a flight simulator but want to integrate the FG vehicles into the idea of 'traffic', where the user just controls the speed of a vehicle the control chain for properties is inverted like

+speed->rpm

+For the same reason we don't have an 'autostart' like FG.
+Just speeding up suffices for making a vehicle 'alive' by updating the related properties (in class FgAnimationComponent) according to current speed.